ayushakhadka/akhadkacs/README.md

   <strong> | Experience with Full Stack | MERN-Stack |  </strong>
 </p> -->

-I am a recent graduate with a BS in Computer Science.
-I am actively seeking a position as an entry-level software developer.
-Some skills I possess are Core Java, Spring Boot, Rest APIs, React, design patterns, algorithms & data structures .... ..
+I have a BS in Computer Science.
+I am actively seeking a position as an Junior software developer.
+Some skills I possess are Core Java, Spring Boot, Rest APIs, React, design patterns, Microservices, devops, algorithms & data structures .... ..